PrettyKenobi/conLanguagizer/README.md

 # conLanguagizer

-A digital binder for you constructed language.
+A digital binder for your constructed language.
 Keep track of your conlang's phonology, orthography, and word definitions with a dictionary.
 Organize the rules of your language in the grammar.
 You can define them using the [regular expression](https://en.wikipedia.org/wiki/Regular_expression) method or the more human readable cLa syntax. conLanguagizer can then apply the grammar to one or more words in the dictionary so you don't have to conjugate yourself!

 ## Getting Started